wpilibsuite/sysid/README.md

 ### Generating And Running SysId Robot Code

 1. Use the Generator Widget to create a config.json
-2. If you are characterizing a General Mechanism (Arm, Simple Motor, Elevator), deploy the project in `base_projects/GeneralMechanism` to your robot.
-For Drivetrain Charactarization (Drivetrains, Romi), deploy the project in `base_projects/Drivetrain` to your robot.
+2. If you are characterizing a mechanism (Arm, Simple Motor, Elevator), deploy the project in `sysid-projects/mechanism` to your robot (`./gradlew :sysid-projects:mechanism:deploy`).
+For drivetrain charactarization (Drivetrains, Romi), deploy the project in `sysid-projects/drive` to your robot.
 3. Connect the logger to your robot and perform the required tests.

 ## Building and Running SysId